walmartlabs/lacinia/docs/tutorial/init-schema.rst

 .. [#internal] Internally, `everything` is converted to keywords, so if you prefer to use symbols everywhere, nothing will break.
-Conversion to keyboards is one part of the schema compilation process.
+Conversion to keywords is one part of the schema compilation process.

 .. [#spec] Because the input schema format is so complex, it is `always` validated